Betting Exchanges: An Overview

 Exchanges in the US

 Betting Exchanges are new to the US.
-Currently, there are only two regulated exchanges in the US, Sporttrade and Prophet Exchange.
-Both are located in New Jersey and have plans to expand to other states.
+Currently, there is only one regulated exchanges in the US, Sporttrade.
+Sporttrade is an exchange in New Jersey and has plans to expand to other states.
+Sporttrade does operate as a sportsbook in Iowa and Colorado, and follows the same principles of not limiting bettors.
 Read more in our exchange-specific guides: